python-trio/asyncclick/README.rst

 .. _please donate today: https://palletsprojects.com/donate

-The Trio-Click fork is maintained by Matthias Urlichs <matthias@urlichs.de>.
+The AsyncClick fork is maintained by Matthias Urlichs <matthias@urlichs.de>.
 It's not a lot of work, so if you'd like to motivate me, donate to the charity of your choice and tell me that you've done so. ;-)